|Important Announcement - Updated 12/14|

-To qualify for emergency financial assistance through the CARES Act funding, students must be eligible for Title IV federal student aid.
-A list of the criteria is below.
-To determine whether students meet the Title IV federal student aid criteria, Montgomery County Community College is requiring that students submit the 2019-20 Free Application for Federal Student Aid (FAFSA).
-If you have not filed the 2019-20 FAFSA, you may do so until June 30, 2020.
+To qualify for emergency financial assistance through the CARES Act funding, students must be eligible to participate in Federal Title IV financial aid programs.
+To determine whether students meet the Title IV federal student aid criteria, Montgomery County Community College is requiring that students have the 2020-21 Free Application for Federal Student Aid (FAFSA) on file.
 It usually takes about 20 minutes, and you will also be considered for Federal, State, and institutional financial aid funding.
 Review next steps for completing the FAFSA.

 In order to qualify for emergency financial assistance through the CARES Act funding, students must meet all the criteria: